GDXN/MangaCMS/README.md

 ---

+Preliminary deduplication support is currently present, [IntraArchiveDeduplicator](using my https://github.com/fake-name/IntraArchiveDeduplicator) tool.
+This is intended to allow collation of files from many sources while having as few local duplicate files actually stored locally as possible.

+---

 Because I'm sure no one wants to just read about what MangaCMS does, here are some screenshots of the web-interface:
 ![MangaUpdates link tool](http://fake-name.github.io/MangaCMS/img/Stuff%201.png)